GET THE UK'S BEST VAPE POD STARTER KIT FREE (*when you buy a pack of refills - SAVE £19.99)

 The nicotine in e-cigarettes is easier to measure than cigarettes as there aren't 4000+ chemicals to complicate the matter.
 As e-cigarettes only contain 4 ingredients: Nicotine, Propylene Glycol (PG), Vegetable Glycerine (VG) and Flavourings we can with separate and measure the nicotine easier.
 To read more about our e-liquids and what is in them click here.

 Also as all e-liquids have to be tested and proven safe due to the TPD laws before they are sold the amount of nicotine will always be prominent on the packaging.
+However, it is important to note that disposable E-Cigarettes come from overseas in sealed units, allowing them to circumvent the regulation in place (2)- so use disposables at your own risk!

 However, the way that the amount of nicotine is displayed can be different, just like with cigarettes.
 The dosage of nicotine in e-liquid is almost always measured in milligrams (mg).
 For example, all our starter kits have refills with 20mg of nicotine in, and have strengths going down to 1.1mg.